azdavis/millet/README.md

 - There is a [VS Code][vscode] extension on the [marketplace][].
 - The same extension is also published on [Open VSX][ovsx].

-VS Code and compatible editors are the only editors for which we provide an "official" extension.
+VS Code and compatible editors like [VSCodium][] are the only editors for which we provide an "official" extension.
 However, because Millet is a language server, it should be able to be adapted to work with any editor that supports language servers.

 ## Community

 Millet is affiliated with Project Savanna, a project whose goal is to improve tooling for Standard ML.

 There is a [Discord server][discord] for Project Savanna, and Millet has its own channel there.
 You can get support and discuss the project there.

+## Contributing

+We encourage contributions of all kinds.
+Please read the [contributing][] guide.

 ## Development